cybernetisk/drift/okoreports/README.md

 The file `.env` must exist having the required envs defined.
 See link above for more details.

+In addition the `credentials.json` should hold credentials to a Google Cloud Service Account that is used to fetch budget data.

 ```
 docker-compose pull
 docker-compose up -d